What keeps a customer coming back?

 Many companies take a short-sighted approach by overlooking this valuable metric and instead optimize for a single sale in the near term.
 It’s still important to find new customers for the growth of the company, but optimizing the lifetime value of existing customers is also essential for a company to sustain a viable business model.

 In fact, an increase in customer retention rates by only 5% has been found to increase profits anywhere from 25% to 95%.1 With this in mind, increasing the expected customer lifetime value is essential.

 Since customer lifetime value is a financial projection, it requires a business to make informed assumptions.
 For example, in order to calculate CLV, a business owner must estimate the value of the average sale, average number of transactions, and the duration of the business relationship with a given customer.
 Established businesses with historical customer data can more accurately calculate their customer lifetime value.

-So, how do companies calculate customer lifetime value?
+Here’s how to calculate customer lifetime value.